dSapariya/VueJs-Notes/README.md

 ### Options API
 The Options API organizes component code by logical options like `data`, `methods`, `computed`, `watch`, and lifecycle hooks.
 This is the traditional way of writing Vue components and is quite straightforward, making it easier for beginners to understand and use.
+Properties defined by options are exposed on this inside functions, which points to the component instance:

 ```javascript
 export default {